carolinaroman/ah_test/README.md

         "Autism",
       ],
     ```
-   This allows me to match strings like `Attention Deficit Hyperactivity Disorder (ADD/ADHD)` to find a provider in the mock data, without using that specific string.
+   This allows me to match strings like `Attention Deficit Hyperactivity Disorder (ADD/ADHD)` to find a provider in the mock data.
 I used the array to display tooltips to the patient, in case they need a bit of extra help to find their exact concern in the page.

 3. **Significant Filters:** an important part of the therapeutic relationship is the trust created between the provider and the patient.
 Having a provider who understands our background can be a big help.
 Given the mock data, 3 essential filters were identified. _All filters are optional_, allowing for the patient to select "No preference" in which case the filter is skipped.
    - Religious Background